5earle/File_Info/README.md

 ## overview
-The purpose of this Library is to make it easy to get various pieces of information about a given file on  your local disk. here is a list of some functionality:
+The purpose of this Library is to make it easy to get various pieces of information about a given file on  your local disk.
+Here is a list of some functionality:

    - Prints the given filename without the absulute path.
    - Prints out the file Size.
-   - Creates a hash key from SHA!
-And MD% digest
+   - Creates a hash key from SHA1 And MD5 digest